Afflya/afflyasnavigation/README.md

 ## Current tasks

-* Manage ANFloatingActionButton translation behavior for Gravity.TOP(move to top) and Gravity.CENTER_VERTICAL(do not move)
+* Upgrade ANFloatingActionButton translation behavior for Gravity.TOP (move FAB to top) and Gravity.CENTER_VERTICAL (do not move)
-* Manage bottom translation for large screens (when little snackbar appears in the middle)
+* Add bottom translation for large screens (when little snackbar appears in the middle)
-* Implement a library in Java
+* Add content container component

 ## License